optakt/optakt.github.io/content/flare/consensus.md

 The sequence of transactions must be output in an incremental manner, meaning that before putting a transaction at some position, previous positions must have their respective transactions set.
 It is assumed that whenever an honest node outputs a transaction at some position, every other honest node will also eventually output the same transaction for this position.
 Also, every transaction that is input at some honest node is eventually output by all honest nodes.
-This ensures that not only all honest nodes will produce the same ordering, but also that no transactions is lost due to censorship because all honest nodes will output it.
+This ensures that not only all honest nodes will produce the same ordering, but also that no transaction is lost due to censorship because all honest nodes will output it.

 So Aleph produces a single stream of data that "combines" all the individual streams of the nodes and is consistent among them, meaning the nodes produce the same unique sequence of finalized blocks.
 As a Byzantine Tolerant type of protocol, Aleph implements Atomic Broadcast over a set of `3f+1` number of nodes, where `f` denotes the number of dishonest nodes.